Holger's

 void setExceptionHandler(LogExceptionHandler handler)

-void setFilter(Filter<LogEntry> filter)
+void setFilter(Filter<? super LogEntry> filter)

 void setIncludeStack(boolean on)